kammitama5/kammitama5.github.io/_posts/2022-05-27-Friday-May-27th.md

 I realized that I absolutely *love* doing this stuff; I could do it forever!
 How can I make this my career!?
 - My mentor said that the result already makes a really great theoretical paper, which is amazing!!
 It honestly hasn't felt like work, but I have spent entire days realizing that it was late at night and that I had spent most of the day working on research.
-I believe this week one morning at 3am this week I also had a 90s - 2000s latin rock music sing along to unwind.
+I believe this week one morning at 3am I also had a 90s - 2000s latin rock music sing along to unwind.
 - Finally, we had a group meeting!
 So I finally got to meet the other student with whom I am working, who is a graduate student
 (finishing up) with a lot of knowledge, but with so much humility and just a superbly fun disposition, and just is an awesomely fun person to work with!
 I really could not be happier!
 He described our group as "the dream team", which